Skip to main content

 • Reverse-charge configuration.
 A correctly matched VAT number can still be mis-treated if the Sage tax schedule or reverse-charge rule is misconfigured.
 This card validates the number; it does not validate the tax rule.
 A clean count here does not guarantee correct VAT treatment if the schedule is wrong.

-The cross-channel high-leverage finding is that the VAT registration number lives in two places, the storefront where it is captured at checkout and Sage where it drives the accounting, and the two copies drift the moment a customer reorders without re-entering it, edits it in one system, or is created by a sync that does not carry the field.
+Why our number may legitimately differ from a manual VAT-number comparison: Cross-connector reconciliation: The cross-platform high-leverage finding is that the VAT registration number lives in two places, the storefront where it is captured at checkout and Sage where it drives the accounting, and the two copies drift the moment a customer reorders without re-entering it, edits it in one system, or is created by a sync that does not carry the field.
 Neither system can see the disagreement because each trusts its own copy.
 Only the join exposes it, and exposing it before the invoice batch runs is the difference between a one-field correction and a credit-note cycle with a disputing customer and a contaminated VAT return.
 For a UK B2B merchant this is one of the highest-value joins Vortex IQ offers, and it is usually where the Implementation Partner makes the compliance case to finance.

 Known limitations / merchant FAQs